 The primary purpose of PCIe cables is to provide power to the very demanding dedicated graphics card.

-The PCIe slot that the graphics card go into (the x16 slot) provides about 75W of power.
-However, high end graphics cards can require as much as much as 500W or more.
+The PCIe slot the graphics card enters (the x16 slot) provides about 75W of power.
+However, high-end graphics cards can require as much as 500W or more.

 There are many types of PCIe power cables differentiated by their pin count.
-The higher the number of pins the higher the power supply capacity they have.
+The higher the number of pins, the higher their power supply capacity.

 So you have: